vikejs/vike-react/packages/vike-react-chakra/README.md

      extends: [vikeReact, vikeReactChakra]
    }
    ```
-3. That's it, you can now use Chakra at any of your components.
+3. You can now use Chakra at any of your components.
    ```jsx
    import { HStack, Button } from '@chakra-ui/react'